Moses25-tech/Audio_Annotation_Demo-/README.md

 I can conduct detailed linguistic analysis on messy speech.

-And most importantly, I understand that the primary goal is to produce clean, validated data to ensure the reliability of Podcastle's AI features."
+And most importantly, I understand that the primary goal is to produce clean, validated data to ensure the reliability of Podcastle's AI features.